By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Hugging can help reduce stress, fear, and anxiety, and even improve memory performance, says neurophysiologist Jürgen Sandkühler, M.D., head of the Centre for Brain Research at the Medical University of Vienna.
 However, he adds, “the positive effect only occurs if the people trust each other, if the associated feelings are present mutually.
 If people do not know each other, or if the hug is not desired by both parties, its effects are lost.
 This can lead to pure stress because our normal distance-keeping behavior is disregarded.
 In these situations, we secrete the stress hormone cortisol.”

-Obviously, a modicum of discretion is necessary when initiating hugs.
-But, from a therapeutic standpoint, hugs are truly good medicine when dispensed among friends, loved ones, and spouses.
+Obviously, a modicum of discretion is necessary when initiating hugs – especially now during this COVID-19 pandemic.
+But, from a therapeutic standpoint, hugs are truly good medicine when dispensed among friends, loved ones, and spouses with whom you are not social distancing from (and you can always both wear masks as a safety precaution – I’d prefer that over no hugging at all!).
 Contact is wonderful, and perhaps even more so in our computerized, digitalized, electronic age.
 Unfortunately, today many people don’t even look at each other because their eyes are constantly fixated on some screen.
+And now, so many are simply avoiding eye contact with “strangers” who may be contagious.

 I am a big hugger myself and I always recommended to my patients that they hug more often.
 It is good therapy for the heart and soul.